Reaxtiv/reaxtiv-app/README.md

 # Reaxtiv App

-React application to interact with XMTP, Ethereum, and Snapshot.
+RΞAXTIV is a modern React application that brings together essential Web3 tools into a single, user-friendly interface.
+With Reaxtiv, you can send and receive encrypted messages using XMTP, check Ethereum wallet balances, transfer ETH, USDT, and DAI, and participate in DAO governance through Snapshot—all in one place.

 ## Features

+ **XMTP Messaging**
-- Send and receive messages with XMTP.
+  - Send and receive secure, decentralized messages with any XMTP-enabled wallet.
+- **Ethereum & ERC-20 Tools**
-- Check the ETH balance of any wallet.
+  - Check the ETH, USDT, and DAI balance of any wallet address.
-- Send ETH to any address.
+  - Send ETH, USDT, and DAI securely to any Ethereum address.
-- Integration with Snapshot and other Web3 tools.
+- **Snapshot DAO Integration**
+  - Browse a curated list of top DAOs.
+  - View and filter recent proposals for each DAO.
+  - Direct links to vote on proposals via Snapshot.
+- **MetaMask Integration**
+  - Connect your MetaMask wallet to sign messages, send transactions, and interact with DAOs.

 ## Installation